 Contrary to common notion, hatred is not the opposite of love.
 Indifference is.
 When we hate someone, we feel a strong negative emotion towards him or her precisely because we still care or at least get affected.
 But when we no longer care, we tend to become callous and indifferent, and we ultimately lose love.… Continue reading The Opposite of Love

 Prayer is our lifeline to God.
 And since our relationship with the Lord is the most essential relationship we can ever cultivate, prayer serves as the most powerful tool we are immensely fortunate to have.
 In Dr. Roderick C. Meredith’s 2006 message, Break Through Prayers, he shared some valuable keys to making the most of our prayer life:

-Let’s face it.
-We have lived to see the day when social media has become an irreplaceable conduit of communication and sharing, and source of news and entertainment.
-Facebook, for instance, has become very powerful that, sometimes, it even serves as a benchmark on whether two people are in good terms or not.
-More than… Continue reading Making the Most Out of Social Media
+We have lived to see the day when social media is an irreplaceable conduit of communication, and source of information and entertainment.
+Facebook, for example, has become an immensely powerful platform that, sometimes, it even serves as a deciding factor on whether two people are in good terms or not.
+More than just a fad,… Continue reading Making the Most Out of Social Media